 Cheryl Moore-Thomas, acting provost and vice president for academic affairs, discusses how our community is deeply interwoven with commitments to social justice and therefore best prepared to find solutions to community issues and world problems.

-Erin O'Keefe, director of the Center for Community, Service, and Justice, discusses how we can contribute as citizens of Baltimore—extending our heart, community, and talents out into our city.
+Erin O'Keefe, former director of the Center for Community, Service, and Justice, discusses how we can contribute as citizens of Baltimore—extending our heart, community, and talents out into our city.

 Fr.
 John Savard